mainwp/mainwp-child-reports/readme.txt

 2. The MainWP Child Reports Settings Screen

 == Changelog ==

+= 1.4 - 2-13-2017 =
+* Fixed: an issue with creating database table on first installation

 = 1.3 - 2-9-2017 =
 * Fixed: an issue with recording duplicate values for UpdraftPlus backups